alpaca-tc/comment_extractor/README.md

 ### Parser

-Parser is wrapper around scanners.
-When given a file to `Parser.for`, CommentExtractor::Parser returns parser of file given.
+Given a file path to `Parser.for`, it finds Extractor and returns an instance of self which is initialized by extractor.
+Getting the comments from file by using it.

 ```ruby
 require 'comment_extractor'